dlowe-net/linksnip/README.md

 `youtu.be`).
 This extension does not operate with URL shortening services.
 It only computes the new URL from the existing one.

+In addition to copying shortened links, Linksnip will also remove various tracking parameters from the URL.
+The result is a much shorter, cleaner link to be shared.

 To use, click on the extension button.
 A shortened URL will be copied into the clipboard.
 If the extension doesn't know how to shorten a URL, the whole address will be copied.